graeme-a-stewart/atlasgit/README.md

 #### Construct patch release branches

-If it's desired to recreate a series of patch releases use, e.g., this command
+If it is desired to recreate a series of patch releases use, e.g., this command

 `branchbuilder.py aogt 20.11.0 $(ls -v tagdir/20.11.0.*) --parentbranch 20.11:release/20.11.0`

-Note that this time we branch from an exisiting release tag, not from a release timestamp.
+Note that this time we branch from an existing release tag, not from a release timestamp.

 ### Updating and nighty builds